giantswarm/docs/sources/installation/cheatsheet.md

-description: A quick overview of frequently used commands
+description: Here you can get a quick overview of frequently used commands for the swarm CLI.

 # TL;DR Cheat sheet